 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3400 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D850 (unlike the D3400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D3400 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D3400 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Nikon D850 Manual.
+Further information on the features and operation of the D3400 and D850 can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Nikon D850 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D3400 and the Nikon D850?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More compact: Is smaller (124x98mm vs 146x124mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 560g or 56 percent) and hence easier to carry around.